neptune-ai/neptune-exporter/README.md

   > [!NOTE]
   > For ZenML, ensure you are logged into a ZenML server via `zenml login` before running the load command.
 The ZenML loader does not use `--step-multiplier` since it aggregates time-series into summary statistics rather than logging individual points.
 To store Neptune files in your ZenML artifact store (e.g., S3, GCS, Azure), configure a cloud [artifact store](https://docs.zenml.io/stacks/stack-components/artifact-stores) in your active stack using `zenml stack set <stack-name>` before running the load.

+  > [!NOTE]
+  > For Minfx (Neptune v2), the `--step-multiplier` option is not needed since Neptune v2 natively supports float steps.
+The loader recreates runs in a Neptune-compatible backend and stores the original run ID in `import/original_run_id` for tracking and duplicate prevention.

+  > [!IMPORTANT]
+  > When exporting data for Minfx, you **must** use `--exporter neptune2` during the export step, as Minfx is compatible with Neptune v2 API only.
+Using `--exporter neptune3` will result in incompatible data structures.

 ## Data layout on disk